 Yesterday I got a technical support call as I often do.
 However, this one wasn’t like my normal ones.
 This one had more different situations occur in it than usual.
 The client called up angry and left happy, in this article I’ll tell you everything that happened in between.

 The story starts out a day before the tech support call when the client brought in their computer.
 After examining their computer it was obvious that WindowsXP was seriously damaged and wouldn’t boot so the best course of action would be to reinstall XP.
-I whipped out my “Backup Checklist” form (which is available in our Computer Business Kit which we are just about to release) and went through it with the client asking them what they wanted to backup.
+I whipped out my “Backup Checklist” form and went through it with the client asking them what they wanted to backup.
 I made sure that they knew that the computer would be restored back to the state it was when the originally brought it, except they would keep their files.

 I do the reinstall of Windows in a different folder so they don’t lose any files, install all the drivers and other software that they say came with their PC.
 I setup their email account settings, emails and contacts and brought over any other files and folders that are in user specific locations.
 The came back later to pick up the computer and off they went.
 The next day they call me and sound angry based on the tone of their voice.